stats

 Example

-(static) normalDistribution(params) → {Number}
+(static) normalDistribution(params, args, data) → {Number}

 Computes the probability density function of a normal distribution.